 10 Top-Rated Day Trips from Perth, Australia

-On the banks of the sparkling Swan River in Western Australia, Perth, is one of the world's most isolated capital cities, but it wows travelers with a dazzling array of natural wonders on its doorstep.
-Hauntingly beautiful deserts, gleaming beaches, wildlife-rich islands, and the agricultural bounty of the Swan Valley and Margaret River reward those who venture out of the city on day trips.
+On the banks of the sparkling Swan River in Western Australia, Perth is one of the world's most isolated capital cities, but right on its doorstep, you'll find a dazzling array of natural wonders.
+Hauntingly beautiful deserts, gleaming beaches, wildlife-rich islands, and the agricultural bounty of the Swan Valley and Margaret River make rewarding day trip destinations.
 Distances between attractions can be vast, but the scenery is worth it.
 Striking rock formations rise from golden-sand deserts, and wildflowers erupt from the scorched earth in a breathtaking blaze of color from September through November.
 Closer to the city, sun lovers can bask on bone-white beaches with beautiful turquoise bays, while Perth's port city, Fremantle, provides a pleasing counterpoint to all the natural attractions with its rich convict and maritime history, art exhibitions, and heritage trails.
 Wildlife is also a highlight, both in the sea and on land.
-Not far from the city, you can swim with wild dolphins, spot humpback whales on their annual migration, kayak with sea lions, and commune with quokkas on ravishing Rottnest Island.
+Not far from the city, you can swim with wild dolphins, spot humpback whales on their annual migration, kayak with sea lions, and see quokkas (small marsupials) on ravishing Rottnest Island.
+See all the highlights with our list of the best day trips from Perth:

 1 Rottnest Island